DESERT EQUINOX - SUN EARTH WATER AIR

 Naomi Royds is developing a new body of work comprising of sculpture, photo and print for exhibition.
 This new work titled ‘Trove – Domestic Object as Repository of Memory' researches the personal and emotional value we place upon the humble objects in our homes.
 If you would like to participate in casual conversations, questionnaires and photography, taken by the artist of you holding your treasured object please phone the Broken Hill Art Exchange on 8088 4698 to meet the artist .

-'Intersection': A photographic exploration of the places where the natural landform (earth) and manmade elements meet' by Dr Robert Miler
+'Intersection': A photographic exploration of the places where the natural land form (earth) and man made elements meet'

-A prize winning exhibition located in shopfronts, front yards and empty spaces throughout the city of Broken Hill in partnership with local businesses
+A prize winning exhibition located in shopfronts, front yards and empty spaces throughout the city of Broken Hill in partnership with local businesses.
+This art challenge has four entry categories including Water, Earth, Air and Sun and open to all art forms.
+A cash prize is awarded in each category.

 © Copyright Broken Hill Art Exchange